- Chart

 Leadership and Structure

-The fund is managed by a team of investment professionals at MFS Investment Management.
-The fund operates under a closed-end fund structure, meaning a fixed number of shares are issued and traded on the open market.
+The MFS High Income Municipal Closed Fund is managed by a team of portfolio managers at MFS Investment Management.
+Specific individuals and their tenure are subject to change and are detailed in the fund's official prospectus and reports.
+The fund operates under a closed-end structure, meaning it has a fixed capital structure and its shares are traded on an exchange.

 Top Products and Market Share